atalantestudio/atalantestudio.github.io/scroll/scroll.md

 | `ERROR` | [`std::cerr`](https://en.cppreference.com/w/cpp/io/cerr.html) | Enable logs with a level greater than or equal to `ERROR`. |
 | `NONE` | | Disable all logs (alias for `ERROR`). |

-> [!WARNING]
-> A logger will ignore any attempt to write a log with a level below the configured minimum level.
+> [!WARNING] A logger will ignore any attempt to write a log with a level below the configured minimum level.

-### Sources
+### Source

-Scroll allows developers to associate a source to a [Logger](#Logger) object.
-The source is a fast way of checking a log's origin without reading the full message.
+A [Logger](#Logger) can be configured with a *source string*, which is a fast way of checking a log's origin without reading the full message.

 The source is located between the timestamp and the log level.

+> [!INFO] The source isn't owned by the library and must instead be managed by the user.

 ### Argument injection pattern